Kavanaar/Simple-Calculator/README.md

-##Simple Calculator using Python
+## Simple Calculator using Python

-This is a menu-driven calculator made using Python.
+# This is a menu-driven calculator made using Python.

-What I learned
+What I learned :

 How to build a menu-driven program in Python.